lambertsbennett/ds-algos-practice/README.md

 # ds-algos-practice
-Practicing data structures and algorithms
+Practicing data structures and algorithms.
+For now in Python.